Early Childhood Education, MA

 |In consultation with your faculty advisor, students may also take up to 5 courses from the Thematic Course Categories https://education.ucdenver.edu/academic-services/student-resources/thematic-course-categories|

 The Early Childhood Education Capstone fulfills the COMPS requirement for MA students.
 The intent of the Capstone is to help candidates synthesize learning through a final project that speaks to academic and professional development in the ECE Program.
 The capstone should tell the story of what was learned, specific areas of interest, address ongoing barriers experienced in the field, and future professional plans.
-All ECE MA completers must do a Capstone project, and register for the 3 credit Capstone class.
+All ECE MA students must do a Capstone project, and register for the 3 credit Capstone class.

 Program Requirements and Courses